 Welcome to wisurgicalsociety.com

 web site.
 Please take your time and peruse

 It is designed for our members to partake in

 interesting discussions, share exciting news, keep abreast of developing legislation, and promote better overall networking amongst colleagues in similar fields.

--Dr. Paul Severson from Crosby Minnesota has participated in over 50 mission trips to Haiti and will be giving the Beaumont Lecture reception Friday night at the Kohler Design Center
+Dr. Paul Severson from Crosby, Minnesota has participated in over 50 mission trips to Haiti and will be giving the Beaumont Lecture titled "Surgical Volunteerism: Say yes to the mess" -reception Friday night at the Kohler Design Center

 Shanu Kothari, MD, FACS